BrcMapsTeam/geonode_user_guides/01_install.md

     This will be used in the geonode web application.
 You will be prompted for a username, email and password:
     `geonode createsuperuser`

 7. The next step is to det the correct ip address.
+Change 'localhost' to the IP *Make sure this is correct as it is a one time thing.
+Changing IP after install has created errors in previous installs*

-Change 'localhost' to the IP `sudo geonode-updateip localhost`
+    `sudo geonode-updateip localhost`

     7.1     To find out the name of the server

             `tracepath IPADDRESS`

-    -> We added the IP address as the command was updateip, rather than DN/HOSTNAME
+    - We added the IP address as the command was updateip, rather than DN/HOSTNAME

 You should now be able to login to geonode as admin and check if geoserver oauth2 works etc.